agriwebb/loopback-connector-cordova-sqlite/README.md

 ## Running the tests
 * execute `npm install` for installing all the dependencies.
 * execute `npm test` to run all the tests.

+## Credits
+* boscodsouza82 for creating the loopback-example-offline-sync for use with Cordova after a discussion on [issue 858 on loopback](https://github.com/strongloop/loopback/issues/858#issuecomment-122853602)